ameya051/spenz/README.md

 # Finance Platform

 Welcome to my Finance Platform project!
 This platform is designed to help you manage your personal or business finances effectively.
-With this Finance SaaS Platform, you can track your income and expenses, categorize transactions, assign them to specific accounts, and import transactions using a CSV file.
+With this Finance SaaS Platform, you can track your income and expenses, categorize transactions, assign them to specific accounts, set budgets, receive spending insights, and import transactions using a CSV file.
 Additionally, it integrates with Plaid to connect to your bank account and uses Lemon Squeezy for monetization.

 ## Features